 When the concept of a championship fight between three-division champion Saul “Canelo” Alvarez and current WBO and former three-time champion Sergey “Krusher” Kovalev got floated, the boxing world’s initial reaction was “Say what?”
 “Really?”
 Then, “You know, I actually like this idea.”

 Even Kovalev admits when the fight was presented to him by manager Egis Klimas, he asked if he was kidding.
 Then he asked, “In what division?”
 Upon finding out Alvarez was willing to come up to light heavyweight without any catchweight requests, Kovalev said to bring him the contract, “any time, any place, and we got it.”

 Kovalev decided to wait until after his already scheduled fight with Anthony Yarde of Great Britain, a fight in which he was hurt in the eighth round, but leaned on his experience and came back to win by 11th round stoppage.
 When asked if he still would have fought Kovalev if he’d lost, Alvarez was clear: “No.”

 Alvarez sees the fight as a career challenge in a way a third fight with his nemesis Gennadiy Golovkin can’t match.
 With a win, he would become only the second light heavyweight champion from Mexico, and just the fourth to win titles in four divisions.

 November 2 matchup announced at historic LA crossroads

-The official announcement took place September 18 at Union Station in Los Angeles.
+The official announcement took place on September 18 at Union Station in Los Angeles.
 The historic Art Deco building, the scene of multiple movie shoots and everyday commuter business at the same time was an odd location and oddly fitting.